Syrian dissident: Assad will fall only with Alawite help

 With fighting reaching the capital Damascus and commercial centre Aleppo, Western countries are increasingly anxious for the disparate opposition factions to agree on a credible plan for a transitional government to succeed Assad.

-Kassis said she was sceptical any transitional government would be put in place, given the long history of mutual mistrust among Syrians after decades of police state repression.
+Kassis said she was skeptical any transitional government would be put in place, given the long history of mutual mistrust among Syrians after decades of police state repression.

-She said her group's primary objective would be to organise mass defections, especially within the Alawite community that she said would hit the regime "hard."
+She said her group's primary objective would be to organize mass defections, especially within the Alawite community that she said would hit the regime "hard."

 Their families would first have to be smuggled out of the country, a feat only accomplished with the help of major powers.